 The following records can be name searched and the results emailed back in Microsoft Word format:-Read more

 Visitors to Ticknall often ask about the cast iron water spouts that are seen in various places in the village.
-They were part of a public water supply installed by the Harpur Crewe estate in 1914.Read more
+They were part of a public water supply installed on the instruction of Sir Vauncey Harpur-Crewe in 1914.Read more

 In July 2017 Ticknall Archaeological Research Group had a very interesting and informative day school, led by Janet Spavold and Sue Brown, on reading the history of vernacular houses.Read more